 After Shacharis it's customary to make a Siyum for the Bechorim (firstborns), so that they may eat.
 All first-born males (of either or both parents) fast, to commemorate HaShem's miracle of saving the first-born Jews.
 But participating in a Seudas Mitzvah exempts one from the fast.
-A father participates in a Siyum for his first-born who is too young.
+A father participates in a Siyum for his first-born who is too young to do so.

-On Erev Pesach it's forbidden to eat Matzah.
-You can eat Chametz until 10:46 am.
+On Erev Pesach it's forbidden to eat Matzoh.
+You can eat Chametz until 10:48 am.
 Be careful to confine it to one location so it will be easy to clean up.

-Brush your teeth (and put your toothbrush away with the Chametz) and floss before 10:46 am.
+Brush your teeth (and put your toothbrush away with the Chametz) and floss before 10:48 am.

-Chametz must be burnt or destroyed and annulled before 11:51 am.
-After that time you must burn the Chametz but the annulment doesn't work.
+Chametz must be burnt or destroyed and annulled before 11:52 am.
+After that time you must burn the Chametz because the annulment doesn't work.

-While the Chametz burns, nullify all remaining Chametz and say 'Yehi Ratzon.' (see Siddur, or the beginning of the Hagadah.)
+While the Chametz burns, nullify all remaining Chametz and say 'Yehi Ratzon.'
+(See Siddur, or the beginning of the Haggadah.)